 Present in Pakistan since the 1980s, HI implemented development projects to address the needs of Afghan refugees until the late 1990s.
 HI then helped the population deal with a number of natural disasters (earthquakes, floods), focusing on mitigating the effects of such disasters on the most vulnerable groups of people.
 HI’s programme is directed towards refugees and displaced populations.

 Safe play areas for displaced, non-disabled and disabled children.
 They allow them to express themselves on the trauma they have experienced. | © L. Chancenotte / HI

-Despite the fact that Pakistan has signed the United Nations Convention on the Rights of Persons with Disabilities, there is very little data that utilizes either the census or surveys to determine the scope of disability in Pakistan, and there is very limited Government response towards supporting persons with disabilities.
+Despite the fact that Pakistan has signed the United Nations Convention on the Rights of Persons with Disabilities, very little data is available to determine the extent of disability in Pakistan.

 Number of HI staff: 30